 Thinking about putting together a compost bin but just aren’t sure how to get going?
 Here’s a tutorial for a great 3-bin compost system that will have you creating rich, perfect compost in no time.
 (We seriously need to see about doing this ourselves since our current system isn’t cutting it.)

 Short on planting space or just have an old dresser you want to find a new purpose for…how about turning it into an herb or flower garden?
+Or some old tires?

 Or maybe you’d prefer to turn some old galloshes into planters?
 I think this idea is really fabulous and would look great near your entry to your home or garden.

 These little garden markers caught our eye the other day and are too cute.
 They also wouldn’t be too complicated to make with a little bit of artistic ability.